 Learning how to make printables may seem overwhelming, but I promise it’s easier than it seems.
-With a little guidance and practice you’ll be on your way!
-I do hope you come back to share your creations and maybe even your very own future online printables shop!
+With a little guidance and practice, you’ll be on your way!
+I hope you come back to share your creations and maybe even your own future online printables shop!

 What are printables?

 Printables are digital files that can be printed from home, a local print shop, or an online printing service.
-The files may come in different formats depending on how it was created and what it will be used for.
+The files may come in different formats depending on how they are created and what they will be used for.
 The file can usually be stored on a computer or another device to be printed whenever necessary.

 Why would someone want to learn how to make printables?

 Learning how to make printables can save you money, make you money, and make your life easier.
 Once you learn to make printables, you can make them for yourself and your family.
 You can also open an online shop or add a freebie to your already existing business plan.
 Or you can just go all in a reap every one of these benefits at home and in your business.

 Printables are also a great alternative to physical items, like a physical planner.
 Of course, the printable is a physical item once you print it, but you can print what you want when you want and nothing more.
 This avoids waste and unwanted pages that’ll never get used.
 You also never have to buy something you really like more than once (or not at all if you find or make it for free)!

 The possibilities are seemingly endless when it comes to what types of printables can be made.
 If you are making these to sell, you can try to narrow it down based on your niche (or you can be like me and make a million printables with categories that are all over the place – no, I’m not actually recommending doing this).

 Here are some of my favorite types of printables to make:

 - Junk journal printables